A blog about embedded development for the RISC-V ISA. General information on the RISC-V ISA.

 RISC-V is a free and open ISA enabling a new era of processor innovation through open standard collaboration.

-For embedded development RISC-V is now an alternative to ARM, although it won’t displace ARM anytime soon.
-It’s also an alternative to royalty free legacy cores, such as synthesizable 8051 cores, that remain in many deep embedded applications.
+For embedded development RISC-V is now an alternative to ARM-Cortex M, although it won’t displace ARM anytime soon.
+It’s also an alternative to royalty free legacy cores, such as synthesizable 8051 cores, that remain in many deeply embedded applications.

-This site’s styles and layout is based on the Edition template from CloudCannon.
+This site’s styles and layout is derived from the Edition template from CloudCannon.

 Derived works will include attribution on the page. e.g. The RISC-V foundation release their specifications as © RISC-V Foundation, CC BY 4.0.